kedarvkunte/Advanced-SQL-Tableau-Integration-for-Business-Intelligence-on-Large-Database/README.md

 ## Let is see how database looks like

 ![Employees_Database](https://github.com/kedarvkunte/Advanced-SQL-Tableau-Integration-for-Business-Intelligence/blob/master/Data/employees-mod-db.PNG)

 ## Let us see how the SQL queries look like:

 These SQL queries contains advanced SQL queries such as cross joins, multiple joins, case statements etc.

 ![SQL Queries Oveerview](https://github.com/kedarvkunte/Advanced-SQL-Tableau-Integration-for-Business-Intelligence/blob/master/SQL/SQL%20Queries%20Overview.PNG)

+## Output of the SQL queries

+The output of the SQL queries are then exported to the CSV files.
+CSV files are nothing but Comma Separated Values files which are text files.
+So output of each query is exported to the CSV file using Export button in MySQL Workbench.